How to Drill Through Joists in a Finished Ceiling

 If you’re running low on outlets in your home and are considering drilling through rafters to add more, there are a few things you should know first.
 While it may be tempting to just grab a drill and start putting holes in your ceiling, it’s important to make sure you won’t be causing any structural damage or compromising the safety of your home.

-See also How to Drill into Asphalt
+See also How to Open Warrior Drill Bit Case

 First, check the orientation of your rafters.